 The Kingston has a large sound with impressive volume and is specifically tuned for a great bass response, without sacrificing the trebles.
 The tops for Kingston jumbos are selected specifically for low mass.
 Due the larger size of a jumbo guitar, it is especially important to use a top with an excellent stiffness-to-weight ratio to avoid weak trebles and muddy midrange.
 The top and the back are tuned to specific, complimentary fundamental resonances.
 This makes for a wonderful grand piano type tone without sounding boomy.
 You will immediately hear the clarity when you play a Kingston, with a slightly emphasized bass response compared to other Dogwood models.

-Like its inspirations, the Kingston jumbo has a full set of available high end appointments that will make its owner the envy of anyone who sees it, and a real attention-getter on stage.
-Standard features for the Kingston include Rosewood back and sides with solid Rosewood binding, hand voiced and tuned top and back, Abalone shell rosette, bound Ebony fretboard and custom Dogwood-style bridge, Abalone shell rosette and fretboard dot inlays, bone nut and saddle, and gold Gotoh tuners with matching gold strap button.
-Options include Abalone and gold Mother of Pearl crown fretboard inlays, Abalone body purflings, custom rosettes, exotic back and side woods, mosaic back strip and matching end wedge purflings, arm bevel, and Waverly tuners.
+Standard features for the Kingston include Indian Rosewood back and sides with solid Rosewood binding, hand voiced and tuned top and back, Abalone shell rosette, bound Ebony fretboard and custom Dogwood-style bridge, Abalone shell rosette and fretboard dot inlays, bone nut and saddle, high gloss lacquer finish, hand cut shell logo, and Gotoh tuners.
+Options include Abalone and gold Mother of Pearl crown fretboard inlays, Abalone body purflings, custom rosettes, exotic back and side woods, custom Tor-tis pickguard, mosaic back strip and matching end wedge purflings, and Venetian cutaway.

 - High scoring Sitka Spruce top from reserve stock

 - Top and back hand tuned and voiced

 - Indian Rosewood sides and back (other woods available)